Frinkcoin: Plot

+Production

+Actor Jim Parsons appeared as himself, explaining how cryptocurrency works.
+Former football player Ed "Too Tall" Jones also appeared as himself.

 Reception

+Viewing figures

+The episode earned a 0.7 rating and was watched by 1.84 million viewers, which was the most watched show on Fox that night.

+Critical response

 Dennis Perkins of The A.V.
 Club gave this episode a B, stating that the episode "uses the cryptocurrency concept as an excuse for a largely successful exercise in side-character development."

-Den of Geek gave this episode 4 out of 5 stars.
+Tony Sokol of Den of Geek gave this episode 4 out of 5 stars.
+He described the episode as satisfying and highlighted the Frink and Lisa relationship.

+Awards and nominations

-On July 28, 2020, this episode was nominated for an Emmy for outstanding voiceover performance by Hank Azaria.
+On July 28, 2020, Hank Azaria was nominated for a Primetime Emmy Award for Outstanding Character Voice-Over Performance for this episode at the 72nd Primetime Creative Arts Emmy Awards.